Moore Air Force Base: World War II

-Moore Field was opened on 20 September 1941 as an Army Air Forces Training Command single-engine training school.
-It was named for 2d Lt.
+Moore Field was opened on 20 September 1941 as an Army Air Forces Training Command single-engined aircraft training school.
+It was named for Second Lt.
 Frank Murchison Moore, on 22 November.
-Moore was a native of Houston, who was killed on 2 September 1918, during the Battle of Fismes and Fismette in World War I. The 1087 acre airfield was the home of the 503d, 504th and 506th school squadrons, Army Air Forces Pilot School (Advanced Single Engine), the flying training units.
+Moore was a native of Houston, who was killed on 2 September 1918, during the Battle of Fismes and Fismette in World War I. The 1087 acre airfield was the home of the 503d, 504th, and 506th school squadrons, Army Air Forces Pilot School (Advanced Single Engine), the flying training units.
 The flying school was redesignated as the 2d Training Group in 1943.

-The facility conducted advanced pilot training of 6,000 pilots using BT-13, PT-19, AT-6, P-36 and P-43 aircraft.
+The facility conducted advanced pilot training of 6,000 pilots using BT-13, PT-19, AT-6, P-36, and P-43 aircraft.
 The school was reorganized as the 2529th Army Air Force Base Unit (Pilot School, Advanced Single Engine) on 1 April 1944.
 The school and airfield were closed on 31 October 1945.

 Postwar use

-In 1950 part of the field was operating as the Weaver H. Baker Memorial Sanatorium, and part was jointly operated by Mission, McAllen, and Edinburg as Tri-Cities Municipal Airport.
+In 1950, part of the field was operating as the Weaver H. Baker Memorial Sanatorium, and part was jointly operated by Mission, McAllen, and Edinburg as Tri-Cities Municipal Airport.

 Contract flying base

-In June 1954, after the closing of the sanatorium and as part of the Cold War military expansion by the United States, the United States Air Force announced that Moore Field would be reactivated as a contract pilot training school under the Air Training Command.
-Air Training Command had planned to reopen the base in 1954, but delayed the reopening 12 months due to a freeze in military construction budgets.
+In June 1954, after the closing of the sanatorium and as part of the Cold War military expansion by the United States, the United States Air Force announced that Moore Field would be reactivated as a contract pilot training school under the Air Training Command, which had planned to reopen the base in 1954, but delayed the reopening 12 months due to a freeze in military construction budgets.

-The 3301st Pilot Training Group (Contract Primary) was reassigned to Moore from Columbus AFB, Mississippi on 1 April 1955.
+The 3301st Pilot Training Group (Contract Primary) was reassigned to Moore from Columbus AFB, Mississippi, on 1 April 1955.
 Training was conducted by California Eastern Airways Incorporated, using T-28s and T-34s.
-In August 1959, Moore began using the jet-powered T-37 in place of the T-28s.
+In August 1959, Moore began using jet-powered T-37s in place of the T-28s.
 With the upgrade to jet trainers, the contractor at the base was changed to Beiser Aviation Corporation.